Crappie Fishing In Georgia For 2024

 Crappie are actually a member of the sunfish family and can be found in many Georgia lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.
 The purpose of this page is to share basic information about crappie fishing and crappie lakes in the state.

-Crappie Fishing Waters In Georgia
+2024 Best Crappie Waters In The State

 World record: 6 lbs 0 oz

-GA State Record: 4 lbs 4 oz
+State Record: 4 lbs 4 oz

 World record: 5 lbs 3 oz

-GA State Record: 5 lbs 0 oz
+State Record: 5 lbs 0 oz

-Check out crappie fishing information, by state.
+Check out crappie information, by state.

 The life cycle of crappie.